What PactPodz does that nothing else does.

 How it differs from PactPodz

 Sessions require a trained host to run them, which means availability depends on Focused Space’s schedule and staffing.
-There is no per-person speaking format, no rotating pod model, no financial stakes, no peer goal review, and no member directory or marketplace.
+There is no per-person speaking format, no rotating pod model, no financial stakes, no peer goal review, and no member directory or The Board.
 The accountability is community-driven rather than structurally enforced.
 If the warm drop-in model appeals more than a daily commitment structure, Focused Space is worth trying.

 Commit Action